jmbucknall/EZDSL/ezdsl.md

 expense of keeping them in a recognizable sorted order.

 The container works by using a hash function.
-The process goes like this the string is 'hashed' using the hash function to produce an integer value.
+The process goes like
+this: the string is 'hashed' using the hash function to produce an integer value.
 This value is used as an index into a simple array.
 As you can see, getting to a given string is very fast since no searching has to be done.